jluttine/haskpy/doc/source/index.rst

 ====================

 HaskPy provides useful utilities for functional programming in Python.
-The features are inspired by (or copied from) Haskell.
+The features are inspired by Haskell.
 The name HaskPy refers to Hask which is the category of types and functions in Haskell.

 .. toctree::
    :maxdepth: 2
    :caption: Table of contents:

-   quickstart
    motivation
-   property-based-testing
+   overview
+   api
    changelog
-   api

 Indices and tables